 Nicaragua is the 2nd poorest country in the Western hemisphere.
-For the 40,000+ people who live in Masatepe, food insecurity is a very visible reality, and children can be the most vulnerable.
-In the community’s 17 preschools/early childhood centers there are over 800 kids who are at high risk of not getting sufficient protein for their development.
+For the over 40,000 people who live in Masatepe, food insecurity is a very visible reality, and children can be the most vulnerable.
+In the community there are over 1,000 preschool age kids who are at high risk of not getting sufficient protein for their development.

 International Teams (IT) is a global non-profit dedicated to bringing people together to help the oppressed.
 They work in poor and oppressed communities where they seek to integrate the mission and compassion modeled by Jesus into a holistic approach working alongside local leaders, not over them.

 International Teams’ work in Masatepe began in 2013 when Brandon and Hannah Weidman moved there to begin laying the foundation for community transformation: learning the language, building relationships, identifying assets and determining needs.

 Local initiatives were started including replacing dilapidated preschool buildings, running a coffee shop and All Things Coffee business, treating dirt floors with “dirt glue”, partnering with local churches on prison outreach, an alcohol rehab center, launching a local Chamber of Commerce, local clinic medical supplies, discount computer sales and now a new sustainable chicken farm.